 Enjoy an adventure to Scotland’s idyllic Outer Hebrides

-Enjoy an adventure to Scotland's idyllic Outer Hebrides and The Highlands on a tour that takes in two of the UK's most famous train lines, the West Highland and the Jacobite, as well as time in Stornoway and Isle of Barra.
+Enjoy an adventure to Scotland's idyllic Outer Hebrides and The Highlands on a tour that takes in the UK's most famous train line, the West Highland Line, as well as time in Stornoway.

-On arrival in Mallaig, we continue by ferry and coach through Skye and by ferry to the Outer Hebrides and, our final destination of the day, Stornoway.
+On arrival in Mallaig, we continue by coach through Skye.
+From here, we travel by ferry to the Outer Hebrides and Stornoway.

 Following breakfast this morning you are free to depart at your leisure.

 The Outer Hebrides section of the tour is guided by a local specialist guide Chris Ryan.
 Chris came to live on the Isle of Lewis in 1993, taking up residence in his wife's croft which had been in her family for many generations.
 Chris was the first professional guide on the Isle of Lewis.

 We recommend that for this tour you arrange flights to and from Glasgow Airport (MAN), which is approximately 14 miles from your base in Glasgow.